IvailoAleksandrov/Cypress-Automation-QA-task-MoneyGaming/README.md

 Validate that the error message "This field is required" appears under the Date of Birth field.

 ✅ Task 2 - BDD Feature File (Password Validation)
-A Gherkin feature file covering the new acceptance criteria for password validation is included.
+<br>A Gherkin feature file covering the new acceptance criteria for password validation is included.

 The feature file is located at: